its-pointless/gcc_termux/README.txt

 or use https://its-pointless.github.io/setup-pointless-repo.sh

-use the commands setupclang setupgcc-6 and setupgcc-7 to switch compilers nothing complex kust moving symlinks around
+use the commands setupclang setupgcc-6 and setupgcc-7 to switch compilers nothing complex just moving symlinks around

 08/09/2017